-I was completely rocked, sad and bitter that my preparation, fitness and strength seemed to have counted for nothing.
-I was determined that with my second I would ‘do it right’, but labour two years later brought me even closer to actually losing my life.
+I was completely rocked.
+Sad and bitter that my preparation, fitness and strength seemed to have counted for nothing.
+Determined that with my second I would ‘do it right’.
+But labour two years later brought me even closer to actually losing my life.

 I hemorrhaged again, this time much more acutely.
 Had it not been for the paramedics urging me to stay conscious as I was flown by helicopter to a larger hospital, and the work of surgeons on the day, I wouldn’t be here at all.
 Eternally grateful as I feel now, at the time I simply felt weak and broken, like my body had failed me again.

 As a fit and strong personal trainer dedicated to self-care and respect for our bodies’ abilities and strengths, I utterly disconnected.
-I neither trusted nor loved my body and faced a long road of not only physical recovery, but also mental health issues and rebuilding self-esteem.
+I neither trusted nor loved my body.
+It was a long road of not only physical recovery, but also mental health issues and rebuilding self-esteem.

 Feeling out of control and fearful is not uncommon for women looking back on their birthing experiences.
 When intervention is necessary, when trauma occurs, then we are survivors, not failures.

 C-sections are common, and not always a ‘plan-b’ or last resort.
-C-section can be a positive and conscious choice and may be the medically safest option for a multitude of reasons or circumstances.
-Around 1 in 4 births in the UK are by caesarean, and in the US this figure is higher.
+A C-section can be a positive and conscious choice and may be the medically safest option for a multitude of reasons or circumstances.
+Around 1 in 3 births in the US are by caesarean.

 It’s okay not to be okay and pretending you’re okay is not okay.